> Martin Carthy > Songs > Davy Lowston

 Davy Lowston

-[ Roud - ; Ballad Index DTdavylo ; trad.]
+[ Roud - ; Ballad Index DTdavylo ; Mudcat 12710 ; trad.]

 New Zealand has not as yet been notable for producing good songs—most Antipodean songs are from Australia—but Davy Lowston is a New Zealand song about the seal hunters who, each season, go down into the Antarctic.
 It is a remarkable song in several ways; firstly because it underlines the difference between reading a song on a piece of paper and actually singing it; secondly in its brevity; and also because it uncovers and encompasses more in four verses than do many songs with several times that number.

 The American duo William Pint and Felicia Dale sang Davy Lowston on their 2001 album White Horses.
 According to their album sleeve notes they learned it from Martin Carthy who told them he got it from A.L.
 Lloyd.
-However, I don't know of any recording of this song by A.L.
-Lloyd.
+However, I don’t know of any recording of this song by Lloyd.

 Lyrics

-Now me men and I were lost,
+Now my men and I were lost,

 Though our very lives it cost